pathway27/bookr-mod-vita/README.md

 ## License

-Uses the same license as bookr, GNU GPLv2+, see [LICENSE](https://github.com/pathway27/bookr-mod-vita/blob/master/LICENSE).
+Licensed under GNU GPLv3+, see [LICENSE](https://github.com/pathway27/bookr-mod-vita/blob/master/LICENSE).
-Original sources at respective tags of this repository.
+Third party libraries have their own licenses can be found in their own directories under `ext`.